franciscobonand/ignite-elixir/gen_report/README.md

 # GenReport

-Implements function that reads employees worked hours data from `.csv` files and generate a report based on them.
+Implements function that reads employees worked hours data from `.csv` files and generates a report based on them.
-Each line of the `.csv` files be in the following format:
+Each line of the `.csv` files should be in the following format:
 `name,hours_worked,day,month,year`
 Where all the columns but "name" are numbers.

 **Be sure that the `.csv` files are inside `/reports` folder.
 Also, when calling the `build` function to generate the report, there's no need to specify the `.csv` file extension**